-Fat emulsion (Injection)
+Fat emulsion (By injection)

 Fat Emulsion (fat e-MULL-shun)

-Provides calories and fatty acids needed by your body.
+Provides calories and essential fatty acids needed by your body.
 May be given with TPN (total parenteral nutrition).

 When This Medicine Should Not Be Used